cypherprotocol/autogig/README.md

 - `jobs.ts` script fetches direct job links from provided job_id
 - `allJobs.ts` script fetches all jobs from SerpAPI with a provided query string and location query
 - `embed.ts` script embeds all jobs into the Supabase database using vector embeddings
-- `deduplicate.ts` removes all high similarity jobs from the database, ensuring that only unique jobs are stored
+- `deduplicate.ts` removes all high similarity jobs from the database, ensuring that only unique jobs are stored (needs improvement)

 ### Stack